Graduate Clinical Training Program

 Fellows gain extensive experience in the evaluation and treatment of individual clients.
-Counseling Services primarily works within a brief treatment model, but trainees have the opportunity to work with several clients for longer-term treatment.
-Fellows have the opportunity to co-lead groups; and they participate in the on-call psychological emergency clinician rotation, through which they provide back-up response to psychiatric emergencies and crises among the student population.
+Counseling Services primarily works within a brief treatment model, but fellows have the opportunity to work with several clients for longer-term treatment.
+Fellows have the opportunity to co-lead groups and participate in a limited capacity in the on-call rotation, where they provide back-up response to psychiatric emergencies and crises among the student population.
 Fellows also have opportunities to develop consultation/liaison relationships with one or more college departments or organizations and participate in psycho-educational programs, training, and consultation to various campus groups throughout the year.

 Counseling Services clinicians utilize a wide range of evidence-based intervention approaches including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Motivational Interviewing (MI), mindfulness-based interventions, and psychodynamic and relational approaches tailored to the wide array of presenting problems that college students face.
 The successful post-graduate candidate will have the opportunity to participate in all facets of our multidisciplinary setting and contribute to a dynamic, collaborative team.